riscv-steel/riscv-steel/README.md

 <br/>

 **RISC-V Steel** is a free and open 32-bit RISC-V processor core for digital designs.
 It is developed so that you can start new hardware projects and enjoy the benefits of a free and open computer architecture.
-With RISC-V Steel, you can start projects ranging from small embedded systems to complex systems on a chip.
+With RISC-V Steel you can start projects ranging from small embedded systems to complex systems on a chip.

 **[Check out the Getting Started guide!](https://rafaelcalcada.github.io/steel-core/getting-started/)**